mandi7469/PWA-Text-Editor/README.md

 [Deployed application link]()

-The image shows the apperance of the application
+The image shows the apperance of the single-page application

 ![alt text]()